dbgate/dbgate-plugin-theme-parrot/README.md

 # dbgate-plugin-theme-parrot

-Use DbGate for install of this plugin
+Use DbGate for install of this plugin.
+Sample theme.